BUILD YOUR FUTURE WITH THE PROTECTION AND STRENGTH OF THE WORLD'S BEST STEEL FRAMING SYSTEM

 No. Supaloc steel frames use patented superior connections that ensure unsurpassed accuracy and dimensional stability, meaning thermally induced movement and noise is

 no more likely than with other materials.
-Steel frames expand and contract at rates not too dissimilar from other materials, which means it is unlikely that there will be noise or cornice cracking problems.
+Steel frames expand and contract at rates not too dissimilar from other materials, which means it is unlikely that there will be noise.

 Yes.
 The high strength-to-weight ratio of steel roof framing allows for longer spans, creating larger, more open living areas.
 And because it’s steel, it measures up against increasingly stringent building and fire regulations.

 Yes.
 Supaloc frames are precision engineered to be dimensionally accurate.
-They won’t shrink, twist or warp, so your home won’t have problems such as cracking cornices, jamming doors, sticking windows or wavy rooflines.
+They won’t shrink, twist or warp, so there is less chance of problems such as cracking cornices, jamming doors, sticking windows or wavy rooflines.

 Best practice would be to use a lintel plate as designed specifically for the mounting of items from the steel frame at framing drawing stage, however a timber nogging can